Obarun/66/doc/deeper.md

 isup            : 1
 ```

-For instance, when executing `66 free <service>`, the tounsupervise field switches to `1` at the process start and back to `0` at the end.
+For instance, when executing `66 free <service>`, the `tounsupervise` field switches to `1` at the process start and back to `0` at the end.
 Additionally, `isup` and `issupervised` also become `0`.

 ## %%skel%%

 This directory is specified at compile time by using the `--with-skeleton=` option to `./configure`.

 It holds various configuration files utilized by `66`.
-It's crucial for system administrators to avoid altering this directory or its subdirectories, ensuring users can manage it without losing their changes.

-User may want to manage this directory with the exception of the `%%service_admconf%%` below.
+User may want to manage some subdirectories with the exception of the `%%service_admconf%%` below.

 ### %%service_admconf%%